weinnandhasanion/fatimarental/README.md

 3. Copy the generated username and open another tab, then enter `localhost/fatimarental/tenant` in the address bar
 4. Paste the copied username and enter **fatima123** as the default password
 5. Verify login

+## Future of this app
+This project will be migrated to React Typescript and to utilize a REST API using Express in the near future.